Montana Leopold Conservation Award Seeks Applicants

 Applications are reviewed by an independent panel of agricultural and conservation leaders.

-The first Montana Leopold Conservation Award was presented earlier this year to Bill and Dana Milton of Roundup.
+The first Montana Leopold Conservation Award was presented in 2019 to Bill and Dana Milton of Roundup.
+The 2020 recipients were Craig and Conni French of Malta.
+Last year’s recipient was Hidden Hollow Hideaway Cattle and Guest Ranch of Townsend.

-The 2019 Montana Leopold Conservation Award was made possible through the generous support of the Office of Governor Steve Bullock, Montana Department of Natural Resources and Conservation’s Rangeland Resources Committee, Montana Department of Agriculture, Sand County Foundation, Northwest Farm Credit Services, Sibanye-Stillwater, World Wildlife Fund, USDA-Natural Resources Conservation Service, Bayer Crop Science, Montana Farm Bureau Federation, Montana Grazing Lands Conservation Initiative, Montana Weed Control Association, Ranchers Stewardship Alliance, Rocky Mountain Elk Foundation, Society for Range Management – Northern Great Plains Section, Western Landowners Alliance, and The Wildlife Society of Montana.
+The Montana Leopold Conservation Award was made possible through the generous support of the American Farmland Trust, Montana Department of Natural Resources and Conservation’s Rangeland Resources Committee, Sand County Foundation, Sibanye-Stillwater, TC Energy, Northwest Farm Credit Services, USDA-Natural Resources Conservation Service, C Lazy J Livestock, Grazing Lands Conservation Initiative, McDonald’s, Montana Farm Bureau Federation, Ranchers Stewardship Alliance, Soil and Water Conservation Society, and World Wildlife Fund.

 # # #